2sic/app-events-and-courses/README.md

   * Changed all images to use the IImageService
   * Replaced data-enableoptimizations with IPageService.AssetAttributes()
   * Updated JS to use new webapi methods (fetch -> fetchRaw)
+* 2022-06 v6.3.0
+  * Changed all base classes to their 2sxc 14 equivalents
+  * Removed all GetService<> and replaced it with the ServiceKit14